-Nonrefundable fees.
-The purpose of all nonrefundable fees or deposits (which are legal in Arizona, unlike many states) must be stated in writing.
+Yes.
+The purpose of all nonrefundable fees or deposits must be stated in writing.
 Any fee or deposit not designated as nonrefundable is refundable.
 (Ariz.
 Rev. Stat. § 33-1321)

-Move-in checklist.
-Landlord must provide tenant with move-in checklist.
+Yes, move-in checklists are required.
 Tenants also have the right to be present at a move-out inspection.
 (Ariz.
 Rev. Stat. § 33-1321)

-Availability of Landlord and Tenant Act.
-Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona department of housing's website.
+Landlord must inform tenant in writing that the residential Landlord and Tenant Act is available on the Arizona department of housing’s website.
 (Ariz.
 Rev. Stat. § 33-1322)

 Check the Arizona statute (Ariz.
 Rev. Stat.
 Ann. §§ 33-1314, 33-1319, 33-1321-22, 33-1314.01) for details on these disclosures.
 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.

 Also, check your local ordinance for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.

 Finally, see the Required Landlord Disclosures article for details on federally-required landlord disclosures and other information on disclosures about the rental property.